URL Parser – Extract and Analyze URL Components Easily

 -

-Extracting specific components for analytics or application logic.
+Extraction: Retrieving specific components for use in analytics, debugging, or application logic.

 -